 13. Governing Law.
 This Agreement shall be governed and construed under the laws of New York without regard to its conflict of law provisions.

 14. Dispute Resolution.
 Any controversy or claim arising out of or relating to this or in connection with this Agreement, including requests for specific performance, shall be resolved through binding arbitration conducted as provided in this Section pursuant to the rules of the International Court of Arbitration of the International Chamber of Commerce ("ICC").
 The arbitration shall be conducted in the English language and shall occur in New York, NY USA.
-There shall be three arbitrators: each party shall choose one arbitrator and, if the two arbitrators are not able to agree on a third arbitrator, the third shall be chosen by the ICC.
+There shall be three arbitrators: each Party shall choose one arbitrator and, if the two arbitrators are not able to agree on a third arbitrator, the third shall be chosen by the ICC.
 The parties shall bear the costs of the arbitration in equal shares, subject to the right of the arbitrators to reallocate the costs in their award as provided in the ICC rules.
 The parties shall bear their own attorneys' fees in connection with the arbitration, and the arbitrators may not reallocate the attorneys' fees in conjunction with their award.
 The arbitrators shall render their decision within ninety (90) days of the initiation of arbitration.
 Any litigation brought to enforce an arbitration award, or any claims under this Agreement shall be brought in the courts in New York; however, the parties shall also have the right to enforce a judgment of such a court in any court of competent jurisdiction.
-For the purpose of aiding the arbitration and/or preserving the rights of a party during the pendency of an arbitration, each party shall have the right to seek temporary or preliminary injunctive relief from the arbitration panel or a court located in New York, which shall not be a waiver of this arbitration agreement.
+For the purpose of aiding the arbitration and/or preserving the rights of a Party during the pendency of an arbitration, each Party shall have the right to seek temporary or preliminary injunctive relief from the arbitration panel or a court located in New York, which shall not be a waiver of this arbitration agreement.

 15. Notices, Designations, and Specifications.
-Any notice or other communication required or permitted to be delivered to any party under this Agreement shall be in writing and shall be deemed properly delivered, given and received when delivered by hand, by registered mail (return receipt requested), by courier or express delivery service, by e-mail (against of receipt of confirmation of delivery) or by fax(against receipt of answerback confirming delivery) during business hours to the address or fax number set forth beneath the name of such party below or when delivery as described above is refused by the intended recipient, unless such party has given a notice of a change of address in writing pursuant to the foregoing.
+Any notice or other communication required or permitted to be delivered to any Party under this Agreement shall be in writing and shall be deemed properly delivered, given and received when delivered by hand, by registered mail (return receipt requested), by courier or express delivery service, by e-mail (against of receipt of confirmation of delivery) or by fax(against receipt of answerback confirming delivery) during business hours to the address or fax number set forth beneath the name of such Party below or when delivery as described above is refused by the intended recipient, unless such Party has given a notice of a change of address in writing pursuant to the foregoing.
 Notwithstanding the foregoing, notice shall be deemed properly given from RO to Registrar at such time as RO posts any notice, update, modification or other information on its RO website or the CentralNic Console, so long as such notice, update, modification or other information is intended for all accredited registrars generally (e.g., adoption of a new TLD(s) Registry Policy).

 If to Registrar: